neondatabase/website/content/docs/guides/polyscale.md

 To create the database cache:

 1. Log into [PolyScale](https://app.polyscale.ai/signup/).
 If you do not have an account, you can create one by logging in with your GitHub or Google account.
-PolyScale has a free tier and does not require a credit card to sign up.
+PolyScale has a free plan and does not require a credit card to sign up.
 2. If you have just signed up for PolyScale, select **Create new cache** from the **Welcome to PolyScale** dialog.
     ![Connection details widget](/docs/guides/welcome_to_polyscale.png)
     If you already have a PolyScale account, click the **New Cache** button in the upper right corner of the PolyScale dashboard.